-Large talent pool of well-trained clinical practitioners
+The large talent pool of well-trained clinical practitioners

 Many investigators, internationally experienced, well-informed and trained, fluent in English – hard to ignore!

-Tens of well-established hospitals in such a small country speak volumes about their attention on improving infrastructure.
+Tens of well-established hospitals in such a small country speak volumes about their attention to improving infrastructure.
 These hospitals, some of which are associated with universities too, are well-equipped and carry out some of the best researches in the world.
 There is strong government policy support for the development of a conducive environment for carrying out clinical trials.

 Vast clinical trial experience